-Obviously, a prenup can't contain provisions that are illegal.
+Obviously, a prenup may not contain provisions that are illegal.
 What constitutes an illegal term will depend on a particular state's laws.

 As a rule, courts won't enforce provisions in a prenup that attempt to regulate the issues of child support, child custody, or parenting time (visitation).
 The law gives the courts the power to ultimately determine what's in a child's best interest at the time a custody or child support issue arises, but never in advance, and judges won't tolerate attempts to override that authority.
-For example, a couple can't agree that they will waive child support in a prenup agreement, a judge has sole authority to issue child support orders and the right to child support belongs to the child, not the parents.
+For example, a couple may not agree that they will waive child support in a prenup agreement.
+A judge has sole authority to issue child support orders, and the right to child support belongs to the child, not the parents.

-A prenup can't contain a term that is "unconscionable."
+A prenup should not contain a provision that's "unconscionable."
 This typically refers to something that shocks the conscience or is grossly unfair.
 Let's say that a prenup has a provision that tries to eliminate a spouse's potential obligation to pay spousal support.
 Although the state's laws may permit dealing with spousal support in a prenup, if enforcing that term would leave one of the spouses destitute or otherwise eligible for public assistance, a court would likely find that provision unconscionable.

-Depending on your state, a court will carefully scrutinize an agreement that seems to provide an inducement for divorce.
-For example, if there's a term that permits one spouse to give the other spouse money for not contesting a divorce, a judge might determine that such a clause runs counter to the "good faith" that's implied when couples enter into a prenup.
-That could render that specific provision unenforceable, and possibly lead a judge to determine that the entire agreement is suspect.
+Depending on your state, a judge will carefully scrutinize an agreement that seems to provide an inducement for divorce.
+For example, if a prenup permits one spouse to give the other spouse money for not contesting a divorce, a judge might determine that the clause runs counter to the "good faith" that's implied when couples enter into a prenup.
+That could render that specific provision unenforceable, and it might possibly lead a judge to determine that the entire agreement is suspect.